AdamMcquiff/willowbrook-wp/README.md

-# Zetec WordPress Boilerplate / README #
+# WP Willowbrooke / README #

-This is a boilerplate installation for WordPress comprised of:
+WP Willowbrooke is a boilerplate installation for WordPress comprised of:

-* A heavily customised version of [Bones Boilerplate](http://themble.com/bones/) theme (with SASS linter, Gulp and other improvements)
+* A heavily customised fork of [Bones Boilerplate](http://themble.com/bones/) theme (with SASS linter, Gulp and other improvements)
 * `composer.json` file with WordPress core and selected plugins

 ### What plugins are included ###